ExtendRealityLtd/VRTK/README.md

   object.
 The scene auto grabs two swords to each of the controllers and it's not possible to drop either of the swords.

+  * **027_CameraRig_TeleportByModelVillage:** A scene that demonstrates
+  how to teleport to different locations without needing a world pointer and using the Destination Events abstract class on objects that represent a mini map of the game world.
+Touching and using an object on the map teleports the user to the specified location.

 ## Contributing

 I would love to get contributions from you!
 Follow the instructions